the-graph-courses/chalktalk/README.md

 We are currently seeking funding to support the development of the core ChalkTalk libraries and AI extensions, which will be open-source.

 Since running TTS and LLM locally can be technically challenging for individual users, we are considering offering a hosted version of ChalkTalk with a subscription model.
 This hosted service will provide an easy-to-use interface and manage all technical aspects, making it accessible to educators without technical expertise.
 Over time, this could sustain the development of the open-source libraries.

+## Getting Started

+Run the app with `python app.py`.
+It assumes you have an Azure key for text to speech, and an OpenAI key for LLM access stored in a `.env` file.